 Retail: Individual SKU Setup

-2. Style number often doubles as the part number for ordering.
+Style number — Often doubles as the part number you give the vendor when ordering.

 Descriptions